-Garland will begin a new journey next year, bringing cultures of the wider world together to share key questions that we all face.
+Garland will begin a new journey this year, bringing cultures of the wider world together to share key questions about how we go forward.

-Garland began as a question: what is the value of what we make?
-We ventured beyond the museums and galleries to spaces in everyday life where objects have meaning, including the village, street, temple, home, festival and in nature.
+The first Garland journey aimed to discover important objects being made in the wider world today.
+Our appreciation of art is often limited to official channels, such as museums and galleries.
+We ventured beyond familiar spaces into everyday life where objects have meaning, including the village, street, temple, home, festival and in nature.
 Along the way, important questions emerged about how we can come together, particularly how we bridge the gap between humans and nature, rich and poor, East and West, past and future.

 In the second phase, we will explore ways to bridge these divisions.
 “Walking we ask questions.”
 We will move forward by inviting stories that respond to a key question.
 In this way, we offer a space to weave together many conversations across the wider world, underpinned by the objects that give it meaning.